abonzini/ODLBoardGame/CardDatabase/CardData/readme.md

 ```
 This effect would use the **"TEMP_VARIABLE"** as an input (and it's value is 5 in this case).
 Result/output of the effect (if any) would be saved in **ACC**.
+If an effect chain triggers a different effect chain, the CPU context for a specific card's effect will be unique until the whole thing resolves.
+This is useful, as it allows complex behaviours to be shared between effect chains with a single CPU context.
+For example, it would be possible to do effects like *"Deal X damage to all units and get 1 gold for each killed"*, where the count of killed units would be resolved from a different part of the effect chain.

 ## Effect List
 These are the following supported effects.